mstocco/mariostoc.co/content/traininglog/20210314-ironman2021-24weeksout.md

 Good sleep and unless someone told my I have been dealing with a sore back, I would not have known this morning.
 Things are looking up.

+Work however, threw a curveball at my afternoon.
+I was about to head out the door for today's scheduled jog when I answered a _"bing!"_ from my computer.
+That was a call that pushed passed 1800 and into dinner.
+After dinner, I was back on the keyboard and today's training was a miss.

 <!---->
 ## FRIDAY MAR 19